divyanshvn/rust-on-android/README.md

 Contains the Rust code.
 It is split into three parts:
 - `android.rs` - JNI glue code
-- `lib.rs` - the actual RPN implementation
+- `lib.rs` - the actual Sim implementation
 - `main.rs` - command-line program

 It is possible to build the app as a standalone executable,